-2. Sow seeds 1/2 inch deeps and a few inches apart
+2. Sow seeds 1/2 inch deep and a few inches apart

 3. After the seedlings have grown, thin the seedlings so that they are 4 to 5 inches apart if you are want to use the whole plant (stem and leaves).
-If you are only going to harvest the leaves thin seedling, so they are 8 to 10 inches apart.
+If you are only going to harvest the leaves, then thin the seedlings, so they are 8 to 10 inches apart.

 4. Plant in full sunlight, they do not do well in full shade.

 5. They can endure light frost in Spring and moderate frost in the fall.